Apple Margarita Recipe

 • If you don’t have maple syrup on hand, you can use simple syrup instead.
 I haven’t tried it with honey, but if you don’t need a vegan version, I bet honey would taste great with the other flavor profiles.

-• This tasty fall margarita is so easy to quickly make into a big batch to serve to larger crowds.
+• This tasty fall margarita is easy to prepare in large batches to serve to a crowd (same with this Prickly Pear Margarita)!

 • I recommend mixing the cocktail just before serving to keep it cold.
 If you make a larger batch, put it in the fridge.